bbauska/Hello-World/README.md

 <li>	<b>head</b>  - reads the first 10 lines of any given file name.</li>
 <li>	<b>history</b>  - print out the bash history of the current user to the screen.
 Commands are numbered, with old commands at the top and newer commands at the bottom.
 The history is stored in the ~/bash_history file by default.</li>
 <li>	<b>ls</b>  - list - Linux shell command that lists information about about files and directories.
 Part of the GNU core utilites which are installed on all Linux distributions. </li>
 <li>	<b>man</b>  - manual - interface to the on-line reference manuals.
-It provides a detailed view of the command which includes NAME, SYNOPSIS, DESCCRIPTION, OPTIONS, EXIT STATUS, RETURN VALUES, ERRORS, FILES, VERSIONS, EXAMPLES, AUTHORS and SEE ALSO.</li>
+It provides a detailed view of the command which includes NAME, SYNOPSIS, DESCRIPTION, OPTIONS, EXIT STATUS, RETURN VALUES, ERRORS, FILES, VERSIONS, EXAMPLES, AUTHORS and SEE ALSO.</li>
 <li>	<b>ping</b>  - Ping or Packet Internet Groper - It uses ICMP (Internet Control Message Protocol) to communicate to other devices. </li>
 <li>	<b>tail</b>  - reads the last 10 lines of any given file name.</li>
 <li>	<b>top</b>  - task manager program - displays processor activity of your Linux box (cpu and memory) and also displays tasks managed by kernel in real-time. </li>